openactive/rpde-sample-azure/README.md

 # OpenActive: Real-Time Paged Exchange - Azure Sample
-Sample quick and dirty implementation of RPDE in Azure, please feel free to improve and pull request back any improvements you make!
+Sample quick and dirty implementation of RPDE using Azure Functions, please feel free to improve and pull request back any improvements you make!